Signs for Businesses to Post

 Business owners with an application currently in progress can review the status of their application and upload supporting documents through the participant portal below.
 New applications cannot be accepted.

 Pinellas CARES has helped more than 3,200 businesses with emergency grants since May, and more help is now available.

-- $16.245 million has been received by eligible businesses with approved applications.
+- $16.245 million was received by eligible businesses with approved applications.

 Additional Resources for Businesses

 For the latest updates about resources for Pinellas County businesses, visit the Pinellas County Economic Development website.
 Florida businesses can also visit http://floridadisaster.biz for more information.

 While there are currently no state or county-level capacity limits on businesses in Pinellas County, there are still important safety rules in place to protect us all from COVID-19.

 Face Coverings are still required in all indoor public places, with some exceptions.
 For more information, view our face covering frequently asked questions.

 Ordinance 20-14, passed by the Board of County Commissioners in June, has specific requirements for restaurants and bars that continue to be in effect in conjunction with the state’s limitations.

 • Employees must wear a face covering whether directly or indirectly preparing food or drinks, whether having customer contact or not, and whether indoors or outdoors.